bobbyiliev/101-linux-commands-ebook/ebook/en/content/035-the-killall-command.md

 Signals can be specified either by name (e.g. `-HUP` or `-SIGHUP`) or by number (e.g. `-1`) or by option `-s`.

-If the command name is not regular expression (option `-r`) and contains a slash (`/`), processes executing that particular file will be selected for killing, independent of their name.
+If the command name is not a regular expression (option `-r`) and contains a slash (`/`), processes executing that particular file will be selected for killing, independent of their name.

 `killall` returns a zero return code if at least one process has been killed for each listed command, or no commands were listed and at least one process matched the `-u` and `-Z` search criteria. `killall` returns non-zero otherwise.

 A `killall` process never kills itself (but may kill other `killall` processes).